Psychology with Sociology BSc (Hons)

 Course transfers

-- meeting the UCAS entry criteria for the course
+• you meet the UCAS requirements for the alternative course

 Other qualifications and experience